mit-han-lab/neurips-micronet/README.md

 # MicroNet: Team MIT-HAN-Lab

 ## Introduction
-This codebase is our submission for MicroNet Challenge on the [WikiText-103 Language Modeling task](https://micronet-challenge.github.io/index.html).
+This codebase is our submission for NeurIPS 2019 MicroNet Challenge on the [WikiText-103 Language Modeling task](https://micronet-challenge.github.io/index.html).

 The codebase consists of:
 * IPython notebooks which verify test perplexity and calculate the final score